rust-lang/rfcs/text/0000-fallible-allocation.md

 It would be easy to end up with multiple features for sysroot crates which are mutually contradictory due to using `cfg` tunables instead of features.

 Additionally, this sets a bad example for ecosystem crates.
-If ecosystem crates look at sysroot provided code and sees use of `cfg` to guard features, they are more likely to do the same.
+If ecosystem crates look at sysroot provided code and see the use of `cfg` to guard features, they are more likely to do the same.

 ### Cargo Exclusion
 While many embedded/kernel projects will choose to use their own build system for a variety of reasons, supporting this use case has been a [goal](https://www.ncameron.org/blog/cargos-next-few-years/) of Cargo for a while.